bdamokos/indafoto_archive/readme.md

 ### Prerequisites

-- Python 3.6 or higher
+- Python 3.6 or higher (tested with 3.13)
 - Internet connection

 ### Setup Instructions